Effective software licensing safeguards intellectual property and boosts software revenue.

-An Introduction to Software Licensing
+Introduction to Software Licensing

-What is software licensing?
+What is Software Licensing?

 Example 1.
 Floating licensing – Netflix

 Subscribers to the Netflix standard plan are permitted to playback Netflix content on up to 2 devices at once – i.e. they have two licenses available in their license pool.
-Anyone with access to valid login details can download the app on a compatible device (almost anywhere in the world) and start streaming content.
+Anyone with access to valid login details can access the service on a compatible device (almost anywhere in the world) and start streaming content.
 When the app starts streaming, a license is checked out of the license pool and attached to the device that is currently being used to playback content.